DavidDock/ElephantMouseMonkey/README.md

 The game is for all ages but primarily designed for children.
 This means that the game has to entertain and be eye catching to grab the users attention.
-Because the game is to be used by children it is important to ensure the users journey is clear and simple to follow.
+Because the game is to be used by children it is important to ensure the user journey is clear and simple to follow.

 ### User Stories

 #### User goals

-* As a user I want to be entertained so I don't get bored.
+* As a user I want to be entertained so I do not get bored.
-* As a user I want to know what I am doing so I don't get confused.
+* As a user I want to know what I am doing so I do not get confused.
 * As a user I want to play a simple game against a computer to see if I come out on top.
 * As a returning user I would like to play again and show my friends.

 #### The websites goals

 * As the site owner I want to entertain the user.
-* As the site owner I would like to provide a simple game that all can play on a multitude of device types.
+* As the site owner I would like to provide a simple game can be played on all device types.
 * As the site owner I would like to encourage the user to play more than once and return to the site.
 * As a site owner I want to teach the user new facts whilst playing.

 #### How will the goals be acheived

-* Engaging UX that to grab childrens attention and be fun.
+* Engaging designs to grab children's attention and be fun.
 Bright colors, fun typography and cartoon images all matching the animal theme of the game.
 * A fun and informative question to start the game, teaching the user a fact about the subject matter.
 There will be a number of different questions to keep the returning player enertained.
 * Options to change the background image will keep the user entertained and encourage them to play again.
-* Large, intuitive buttons so the navigation is straight forward.
+* Large, self explanatory buttons so the navigation is straight forward.
 * A set amount of rounds of the game to play so a winner is determained and informed by a results screen.
 * A simple layout that is responsive on all device types.